Valentine's Day Hits Different When You're Married

 And faithful doesn’t mean emotionally distant.

-Wanting More Doesn’t Make You Ungrateful
+Wanting More in Your Marriage Doesn’t Make You Ungrateful

-It doesn’t mean you don’t appreciate stability.
+It does not mean you don’t appreciate stability.

 It means you’re human.